Defibrillators - A Critical Tool for Saving Lives in Ireland

 A defibrillator's shock can interrupt this chaotic activity, allowing the heart to restore normal rhythm and hopefully resume normal function.

 However, it does not address the underlying electrical issue causing SCA.
 Defibrillation, on the other hand, can directly address this issue.
-It can restore a normal heart rhythm significantly.

 Speed of Intervention

 Defibrillators can be deployed quickly and used immediately by bystanders.
 CPR may take a few critical minutes to initiate and requires continuous, uninterrupted chest compressions.
+Defibrillators offer a faster and more direct response to the immediate problem.

+While carer training often covers these skills, CPR training is vital and recommended for all individuals.
+Yet, not everyone may be confident enough to administer it during an emergency.
 The effectiveness of CPR depends on the individual administering it.
 Factors such as the compression depth, rate, and ventilation can impact the outcome.

 Recognising the signs of sudden cardiac arrest and distinguishing it from a heart attack is vital for timely intervention.
 To differentiate between the two, focus on the following key distinctions: